 Now obviously, that doesn’t mean that certifications are useless.
 They certainly show that you’ve put forth a certain amount of effort and time towards your craft, but at the same time, if somebody has a certification that doesn’t mean to automatically believe what they say.

-It’s very important that you go through your own training and have your own life experiences, so that way you can dictate and make a distinction between what the person who has the certification told you versus what is actually what happens.
-I used to tell my students a lot of the time, “instructors teach self-defense because they were taught self-defense not because they’ve actually used what they were teaching”.
+You must go through your training and have your own life experiences, so that way you can dictate and make a distinction between what the person who has the certification told you versus what happens.
+I used to tell my students a lot of the time, “Instructors teach self-defense because they were taught self-defense not because they’ve used what they were teaching”.

 And we can’t do that.
 The blood of people’s lives is on our hands if we teach them something ineffective and as an instructor myself, I refuse to do it.
 I am not going to be stuck in the conglomeration that is the mob mentality of martial arts.